 Other art to see this spring at Broadgate

-Natural Histories by Tracey Bush (until 29th May at 201 Bishopsgate) - delicate and subtle plant studies, artist’s books and cut-paper reference traditions of botanicals and herbariums.
+Natural Histories by Tracey Bush (until 29th May at 201 Bishopsgate) - delicate and subtle plant studies, artist's books and cut-paper pieces which reference traditions of botanicals and herbariums.

 Capturing London by Julie Leonard (until 1st September at Broadgate Tower) - a series of artworks featuring cityscapes, landscapes and portraits on prints taken from drawings done in situ by Julie on her iPad or iPhone of the local area.